Hagen-Renaker

+Hagen-Renaker was a California pottery company established in Southern California in 1946.
+The company was founded and owned by John Renaker, Sr., and Maxine Renaker, The company's early production were plates, butter pats, and bowls made in their garage in Culver City, California.
+The company realized the potential for figurines, and began making them exclusively.
+Notable designers Tom Masterson, Neil Bortells, Martha Armstrong-Hand, Don Winton, and Will Climes designed for Hagen-Renaker.
+Hagen-Renaker is known for their miniature figurines and horse figurines.

+History

-Hagen-Renaker is the hyphenated name of a California pottery company that was established in Southern California in the mid-1940s.
-John and Maxine Renaker started the company in their garage in Culver City, California making plates, butter pats, and bowls.
-There was much waste due to glaze imperfections and kiln problems.
-Meanwhile, Maxine made a little duck to show a Brownie troop touring the factory how pottery was made.
+With the help of Maxine's father Ole Hagen, John and Maxine Renaker built their first, small factory in Monrovia, California in 1946.
+The hyphenated name of the company was a way to thank and pay tribute to Ole Hagen.
+Maxine made a little duck to show a Brownie troop touring the factory how pottery was made.
 The duck was fired in the kiln between the larger items, and was an immediate success.
 John realized the potential for animal figurines, and began making them exclusively.

-Career

-With the help of Maxine's father Ole Hagen, the couple built their first, small factory in Monrovia, California in 1946.
-The hyphenated name of the company was a way to thank and pay tribute to Ole Hagen.
 Decorator Helen Perrin Farnlund was hired early in the history of the company, and became known as the designer who created the majority of the "cute" animal and human models.
 Maureen Love was hired originally as a decorator, but quickly established herself as a designer of realistic animals.
 Most of the horses, and much of the realistic wildlife, farm, and domestic animals were created by Maureen.

-Tom Masterson was added in the early 1950s, and is known for the realistic Pedigree Dog line, plus some other large animals.
-Other designers included Nell Bortells, who did many of the Disney pieces and the Little Horribles line of caricature critters, and Martha Armstrong-Hand, who also did some Disney pieces, cats, and some human models.
-Don Winton and Will Climes, who had their own California pottery companies, also did design for Hagen-Renaker.
-Don in particular designed many of the Hagen-Renaker Disney pieces.
+Tom Masterson was a designer for Hagen-Renaker in the early 1950s, and is known for the realistic Pedigree Dog line, plus some other large animals.
+Other designers included Nell Bortells, who designed many of the Disney pieces and the Little Horribles line of caricature critters and Martha Armstrong-Hand, who also designed some Disney pieces, cats, and some human models.
+Don Winton and Will Climes, who had their own California pottery companies, designed figurines for Hagen-Renaker.
+Winton designed many of the Hagen-Renaker Disney pieces.

 The company moved around southern California following the ebb and flow of the economy.
 During the early years of the post-World War II economic expansion, from the late 1940s to the mid-1950s, the factory expanded to several buildings in Monrovia.
 Later, as the competition from Japanese ceramics started to cut into the domestic business, Hagen-Renaker collapsed back down to one building in Monrovia.
 In the early 1960s, they moved the factory to San Dimas, California where John Renaker also had a plant nursery.
-The factory remains there to this day.